 The great thing about adapting your personal style into business casual is the fact that you can use much of what already exists in your wardrobe.
-Brogues, monk-straps, loafers and oxfords are good shoe choices but think about changing the types of materials you go for.
+Brogues, monk-straps, loafers, and Oxfords are good business casual shoe choices but think about changing the types of materials you go for.
 Suedes and matte leathers are adaptable and will lend more of a relaxed vibe to your look.
-Also, ensure you are opting for conservative colours.
-You shouldn’t forget that there should always be a professionalism to your business casual looks.
-Black is classic and works well with crisp white shirts, but use business casual as a way of introducing more colour to your looks.
-Dusty brown is recommended as it works well alongside other neutral tones like beiges and tans and also complements navies, emerald greens and rich burgundies.
+Also, ensure you are opting for conservative colors.
+You shouldn’t forget that there should always be professional in your business casual looks.
+Black is classic and works well with crisp white shirts, but use business casual as a way of introducing more color to your looks.
+Dusty brown is recommended as it works great alongside other neutral tones like beiges and tans and also complements navies, emerald greens, and rich burgundies.

 Business Casual Blazers

-Blazers for business casual shouldn’t be too formal, yet should still have a dressed up element to them.
-Opt for blazers without to much structure as this will read professional but not overly conservative.
+Blazers for business casual shouldn’t be too formal, yet should still have a dressed-up element to them.
+Opt for blazers without too much structure as this will read professional but not overly conservative.
 The fit is important, and you do not want something baggy or that overwhelms your look.
-Keep in mind that blazers in staple colours will ground your looks and lend a classic edge to your clothing choices.
+Keep in mind that blazers in staple colors will ground your looks and lend a classic edge to your clothing choices.
 Remember to uphold a youthful look when it comes to choosing a blazer as it will register stylish.